jevancc/tritonhttp-web-server/testing/README.md

 We wrote out testing script in Node.js, and we devided the test cases into four files: `basic.test.js`, `subdir.test.js`, and `mime-types.test.js`, and `concurr-pipe.test.js`.

+To set up this testing program, run the following command:
+`$ npm install`

 To run the test cases, run the following command:
 `$ npm run test`